 2. Be ready to move quickly when the right house comes along.

-In spite of the current market conditions, the Seattle real estate market remains reasonably active.
+The Seattle real estate market remains reasonably active.
 This is especially true in the most desirable areas, where buyers still compete fiercely for specific inventory.

 Homes listed for sale in the Seattle continue to generate offers within a week, or even days of being listed, and sometimes receive multiple offers.